ChrisPirillo/alien-computer/README.md

 Experience an interactive, randomized retro sci-fi dashboard with an alien aesthetic, 50 panel types, 50 'Tetris-like' static layouts filling the entire browser window, with significantly improved performance and robustly filled glyph-only content.

 Press the floating glyph in the bottom-right corner to save a screenshot of the current dashboard.
+The button briefly hides itself while capturing so the image matches what you see on screen.

 ---